 Metere, R., Möller, H.E., 2017.
 PyMRT and DCMPI: Two New Python Packages for MRI Data Analysis, #3816: Proceedings of the 25th Annual Meeting & Exhibition of the International Society for Magnetic Resonance in Medicine (ISMRM), Honolulu, Hawaii, USA.

-This software originated as part of my Ph.D. work at the Max Planck Institute for Human Cognitive and Brain Sciences and the University of Leipzig, and has been constantly expanded from there.
+This software originated as part of the Ph.D. work of Riccardo Metere at the Max Planck Institute for Human Cognitive and Brain Sciences and the University of Leipzig, and has been constantly expanded from there.

 For a complete list of authors please see AUTHORS.rst.

 People who have influenced this work are acknowledged in THANKS.rst.

 This work was partly funded by the European Union through the Seventh Framework Programme Marie Curie Actions via the “Ultra-High Field Magnetic Resonance Imaging: HiMR” Initial Training Network (FP7-PEOPLE-2012-ITN-316716).

 Release history Release notifications | RSS feed